Updated: December 21, 2022

 Not only does the inside of a non-climate-controlled moving truck get quite warm during transit, but being jostled around can create a traumatic environment for pets, he says.

-Either transport them by car or arrange for pet-specific transportation.
+Either transport them to your new home by car or arrange for pet-specific transportation.
 (Yes, it exists!)

 Just, no. But, we do have to say it, don’t we?